citp/privacy-policy-historical/s/si/sit/sitelutions.com.md

-> *The following text is extracted and transformed from the sitelutions.com privacy policy that was archived on 2017-06-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170601214044id_/https%3A//www.sitelutions.com/info/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the sitelutions.com privacy policy that was archived on 2017-12-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171201233710id_/https%3A//sitelutions.com/info/privacy) for the most accurate reproduction.*

 # Sitelutions - Solutions for your site.
 All in one place.

-Sitelutions (with primary web address of [www.sitelutions.com](http://www.sitelutions.com/)) is wholly owned and operated by InfoRelay Online Systems, Inc., with an address of 4 Bridge Plaza Drive, Englishtown, NJ 07726.
-All references to "Sitelutions" are actually references to InfoRelay Online Systems, Inc..
-All references to "Sitelutions staff" are actually references to employees (part-time, full-time, or subcontractors/1099) of InfoRelay Online Systems, Inc..
+Sitelutions (with primary web address of [www.sitelutions.com](http://www.sitelutions.com/)) is wholly owned and operated by Sitelutions, LLC. with an address of 5645 Coral Ridge Drive, Suite 224, Coral Springs, FL 33076.
+All references to "Sitelutions" are actually references to Sitelutions, LLC.
+All references to "Sitelutions staff" are actually references to employees (part-time, full-time, or subcontractors/1099) of Sitelutions, LLC.

 This privacy statement covers the site [ www.sitelutions.com](http://www.sitelutions.com/).
 Because Sitelutions wants to demonstrate its commitment to our users’ privacy, we have agreed to disclose our information practices in order to assure our users that their information **will be kept private and secure.** This privacy statement will address the following items: